eftomi/SheetDefinedFunctionsInExcel/README.md

 `=ModuleInput("Stats", A1:B20, "Values", {1, 2, 3})`

-"Stats" is our module, A1:B20 is the range of cells with the module structure, "Values" is the name of this input, and array {1, 2, 3} is the initial array to be summed up.
+"Stats" is our new module, A1:B20 is the range of cells with the module structure, "Values" is the name of this input, and array {1, 2, 3} is the initial array to be summed up.
 After entering the formula, the array {1, 2, 3} should be spilled in cells A5..A7.

 Let's put the sum of input values in cell B1.
 Since this is also the output from our model, we can declare it with a formula like: